 You'll begin your map by signing in and navigating to your area of interest: Houston, Texas.

 - On the ribbon, click Map.

 A new map opens.

 If you're in a new session, clicking Map will open a new map.
 Otherwise, it will open an existing map (the last map you were using).
 If an existing map opens, click New Map.

 Your map's appearance varies based on your account or organizational settings and your browser window size.
 It may show the United States (like in the example image), the world, or another extent.
 The only layer on the map is the basemap, which provides geographic context such as water bodies and political boundaries.
 The default basemap is Topographic, but your map may have a different basemap depending on your organization's settings.

 Above the map is the ribbon.
-To the side of the map is the Details pane, which provides information about the map and its layers.
+To the left side of the map is the Details pane, which provides information about the map and its layers.
 Next, you'll navigate to your area of interest.